bjackman/locali-ci/README.md

 Needed features (high to low priority):

  - BLOCKER: Document config format (and everything else).
- - BLOCKER: Store output and artifacts.
+ - BLOCKER: Store output artifacts.
    - Provide a way to limit the size of the result cache.
    - Location of this should be configurable.
  - BLOCKER: Need to clean up the logging situation.
-User should at least get
+User should at least get some feedback about the process starting up and shutting down.
  - BLOCKER: Rename it.
-   some feedback about the process starting up and shutting down.
  - Need a way for test command to report "error" as distinguished from failure.
  - Make output results easier to reach.
 In particular at the moment if you have no hyperlinks support in your terminal you're basically out of luck.
- - Provide a way to quickly check that tests in your configuration actually work.
-   Can't you just write them as a script and then test the script?
-Well if we rely on that then we need the result caching logic to be aware of when the script changes.
  - Need a way to delete stored results.

    (Or do we?
 If we had an error reporting